echeran/smile-of-murugan/webbook/chapter05.md

 The combination of feet constitutes a line of poetry, termed *aṭi*.
 The standard line consists of four feet.
-Although there are lines of two, five etc. feet, the ideal line is that of four feet and hence is called *alavați* or "measured line".
+Although there are lines of two, five etc. feet, the ideal line is that of four feet and hence is called *alavaṭi* or "measured line".

 In the *akaval* or *āciriyam* metre, the standard line has four feet (= eight *acai*).
 Only the penultimate line consists of three feet.